wanchain/go-wanchain/docs/WanPoS_getting_started_manual_CN.md

 // range 0~10000 means 0%~100%
 var feeRate   = 1000

 // lockTime is the time for miner works which measures in epoch count.
-And must >= 7. var lockTime  = 30
+And must >= 7 and <= 90. var lockTime  = 30

 // baseAddr is the fund source account.